bcgov/tfrs/charts/tfrs-spilo/Readme.md

     verify permissions are granted:  select * from information_schema.role_table_grants where grantee='metabaseuser';

 ## Backup the existing v10 database and restore to v14 cluster
-* Make sure the application is stopped
+* Make sure the application is route to the maintenance page
+* Bring down all TFRS apps but not the old patroni cluster and patroni-backup
+* Backup database on patroni-backup
+* bring down patroni-backup
-* Login to patroni-test leader pod
+* Login to patroni-test leader pod and make sure there is no Lag
-    * make an empty dir /home/postgres/migration and cd into it
+    * make an empty dir /home/postgres/pgdata/migration and cd into it
     * backup tfrs database: pg_dump tfrs > tfrs.sql
 * Restore tfrs database
     * psql tfrs < ./tfrs.sql >> ./restore.log 2>&1